pjbartlein/REarthSysSci/docs/md/github.md

 # Getting going #

-The key steps include:
+The key steps (that will be followed below) are:

-1. registering a (free) GitHub account at [[github.com]](github.com) (see Section 4 of [[HappyGitWithR]](https://happygitwithr.com/index.html)) (See also the [[GitHub Education]](https://education.github.com) page.)
+- registering a (free) GitHub account at [[github.com]](github.com) (see Section 4 of [[HappyGitWithR]](https://happygitwithr.com/index.html)) (See also the [[GitHub Education]](https://education.github.com) page.)
 Note that this will involve selecting a username and password for the GitHub site.
 This is distinct from the personal access token that will be generated later.
-2. installing Git (Sections 6 -- *use Option 1 for both MacOS and Windows*)
+- installing Git (Sections 6 -- *use Option 1 for both MacOS and Windows*)
-3. introducing yourself to GitHub (Section 7 -- use the `usethis` package in RStudio approach)
+- introducing yourself to GitHub (Section 7 -- use the `usethis` package in RStudio approach)
-3. installing a Git client (Section 8 -- *install GitHub Desktop*)
+- installing a Git client (Section 8 -- *install GitHub Desktop*)
-4. configuring RStudio and GitHub (Sections 9-14)
+- configuring RStudio and GitHub (Sections 9-14)
 	- use a personal access token (PAT) (Section 9, and Section 9.1 in particular)
-	- connect to GitHub (Section 10)
 	- connect RStudio to Git and GitHub (section 12)
-5. see Section 14 *RStudio, Git, GitHub Hell* for help.
+- see Section 14 *RStudio, Git, GitHub Hell* for help.
-6. starting a new project (Section 15)
+- starting a new project (Section 15)

 The basic idea is to create a (mostly) empty new repository on GitHub, and then "clone" it to a local machine, modify it (adding files and images, etc.) and then "push" it back to GitHub.